History of the Kibble Literary Awards

 Since the inception of the Kibble Literary Awards in 1994, many of Australia's leading women writers have received prizes, each benefiting from Nita Dobbie's foresight and vision.

-Perpetual is one of the largest managers of private charitable and philanthropic foundations in Australia, with over $1.2 billion in funds under management, as at 31 December 2012.
-Perpetual manages 550 charitable trusts and endowment funds which support cultural, medical, social, environmental, religious and educational causes.
+Perpetual is one of the largest managers of private charitable and philanthropic foundations in Australia, with over $1.9 billion in funds under management, as at 31 December 2013.
+Perpetual manages 870 charitable trusts and endowments which support cultural, medical, social, environmental, religious and educational causes.
 Visit our website for more information about how we can help set up a charitable trust.